TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

   efficiently and competitively.
 - LeapDAO's Holacracy, paired with an interesting set up of hierarchically organized Gnosis multi signature wallets worked surprisingly well as a mode for governance.
-Participating in 6 months of governance, while it produced lots of fatique, I concluded that this was a widely applicable framework for running internet-native organizations effectively.
+- Participating in 6 months of governance, while it produced lots of fatique, I concluded that this was a widely applicable framework for running internet-native organizations effectively.
-- The additional subcircles: Used for self-managed budgeting of an organization' departments allowed DAO members to split off and become risk-seeking entrepreneurs themselves.
-It seemed like a great way of scaling work and my idea was that future organizations would use such a top-down model for organization, reporting and budget controling.
+- The additional subcircles, used for self-managed budgeting of an organization' departments, allowed DAO members to split off and become risk-seeking entrepreneurs themselves.
+It seemed like a great way of scaling work and my idea was that future organizations would use such a top-down model for reporting and budget controlling.
 - Apart from LeapDAO specific things, at the time, I became euphoric about remote work functioning much better than expected and about the freedoms it offered (mind you that was pre-COVID).
-I thought that many of my colleagues would actually favor working in the way I currently worked.
+I thought that many of my colleagues would actually favor working in the way I now worked.
 - Another emergent phenomen was DAI.
 It had just been launched and was gathering support.
 Having a USD stable coin was truly a game changer for accounting and storing value.
 Especially with LeapDAO, not having to risk